Skip to content

 #Enable File Transfer Mode on Android

 Swipe down the notification shade on your phone.
 Tap the USB charging notification and select File Transfer or MTP.
-In our testing on a Galaxy S24, this single step fixed the “No Android device found” error instantly.
+This single step fixes the “No Android device found” error instantly in most cases.

 #Check USB Cable and Ports

 Not all USB cables support data transfer.
-Some cheap cables only carry power.
-We tested 5 different cables, and 2 of them were charge-only despite looking identical to data cables.
+Some cheap cables only carry power, and a charge-only cable can look identical to a data cable.
 Try a different cable and a different USB port on your Mac.

 #Restart Both Devices